azzamjafri/Kozi-Ex-Login-App/README.md

-# test_project
+# Login App

-A new Flutter project.
+A new Flutter project for KOZI_EX.

 ## Getting Started